Shaf8808/project-portfolio-5/frontend.md

 ## Testing

-Please refer to the frontend testing spreadsheet where I documented each and every user story for my project before testing each one works as intended.
+Please refer to the frontend testing [spreadsheet](https://docs.google.com/spreadsheets/d/16zMNoip5piXPKcW1hHZ-C0NMQ37XfSs54CKMKhYL4ww/edit#gid=0) where I documented each and every user story for my project before testing each one works as intended.

 I have thoroughly and meticulously tested each and every feature of my site to ensure they all work as intended during and after the development process.
 I then tested each feature a third time to make 100% sure they all work fine.

+## Automated Testing

+On top of manual tests carried out for this project, I also implemented some automated tests that I used to make sure the navbar worked as intended, as well as the conditional reendering that is present within the component.
+This means that the tests performed in my `Navbar.test.js` file tested whether or not conditional links such as the sign in links are present for logged out users.
+This was reliant on the Moments app tutorial, as I still need some time to get to grips with automated testing.
+I would have liked to carry out more of them, but I unfortunately was very limited in time to do so.

 ## Resolved bugs